aratz-lasa/webGraph/README.md

 webGraph uses a **MapReduce** model. *Downloader* executes mapping and *Crawler* reduces it.
 The three components are connected by queues in a circular architecture.
 The messages flow follows this path: *Downloader*-*Crawler*-*Dumper*-*Downloader*...

 ## Dependencies
+Python requirements are specied in *requirements.txt*.

-In order this project to work there are two python-external depenedencies:
+There are two python-external depenedencies:
 1. [Neo4j](https://neo4j.com/download/)

 1. [Redis](https://redis.io/download)

-* Apart from installing and starting Neo4j, you also need to add the following environment variables to python:
+* Apart from installing and starting Neo4j and Redis, you also need to add the following environment variables to python:
     * NEO4J_USER=
     * NEO4J_PASSWORD=
     * NEO4J_URL=
     * REDIS_URL=
     * REDIS_PORT=

 This databases can be swapped by any other graph database and/or a set database.
-Inside *webGraph/utils/_abc.py* there are databases abstract classes.
+Inside *webGraph/utils/_abc.py* there are the database abstract classes.
 So in order to swap a database, you only need to implement those abstract classes.
 ## Usage

 This is the way to analyze a web page using **webGraph**: